soggybag/Core-Typography/README.md

 ![Serif](/Notes/Serif.png)

 # Type Hierarchy

-A majority of your content is text.
-Your text needs to look good and read well.
+__A majority of your content is text.__ Your text needs to look good and read well.
 An important part of communication is the order in which you say things.
-You can use design to control the order in which your content is read.
+You can use design to **control the order in which your content is read**.

 - http://visual.ly/10-building-blocks-visual-hierarchy